Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 2 C3H8 + 9 O2 → 4 CO2 + 2 CO + 8 H2O + heat

-Liquified Petroleum Gas – LP Gas Temperature: LP Gas – Propane Flame Temperature
+Liquefied Petroleum Gas: What is a LPG Temperature?
+LP Gas – Propane Flame Temperature

-An liquified petroleum gas – LP gas (propane) flame burns at 1980°C.
+An liquefied petroleum gas LPG – LP gas fuel (propane) flame burns at 1980°C.

-When liquefied petroleum gas – LPG (liquid petroleum gas) is burning properly, the flame is blue.
+When liquefied petroleum gas LPG – LP gas (liquid petroleum gas) is burning properly, the flame is blue.

-A yellow or red flame is usually indicative of incomplete combustion.
+A yellow or red flame is usually indicative of incomplete LP gas combustion.

-The lower and upper limits of flammability are the percentages of liquefied petroleum gas – LPG that must be present in an LP gas/air mixture.
+The lower and upper limits of LP gas flammability are the percentages of liquefied petroleum gas – LPG that must be present in an LP gas/air mixture.

 This means that between 2.15% and 9.6% of the total LP gas/air mixture must be LP gas (liquid petroleum gas) in order for it to be combustible.

-What is Liquefied Petroleum Gas – LPG Flash Point Temperature
+What is Liquefied Petroleum Gas – What is a LPG Flash Point Temperature

 The flash point of liquefied petroleum gas – LPG (propane) is -104°C or -156°F.